znamazbayeva/znamazbayeva/README.md

 ### Hi there 👋

-- 🔭 I’m currently working ecommerce website build on React.js, Bootstrap and Django
+- 🔭 I’m currently working on (ecommerce website)[https://github.com/znamazbayeva/ecommerce] build on React.js, Bootstrap and Django
 - 🌱 I’m currently learning Node.js and deepening my knowledge of JavaScript.
 - 📫 How to reach me: via email (zhuldyznamazbayeva@gmail.com)
 - ⚡ Fun fact: My name's translation in english is a star and I hope I get a lot of stars in github too.